IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 This is, of course, a rather simple example.
 A lot of code follows the basic pattern of having two monads with a dyad to combine the result.
-Forks within forks are also useful &mdash; one of the monadic verbs of a (monadic) fork can itself be a fork.
+Forks within forks are also useful&mdash;one of the monadic verbs of a (monadic) fork can itself be a fork.

 Hooks are made of a pair of verbs: a monad, and a dyad.
 The monad &ldquo;pre-processes&rdquo; one argument, and then the dyad combines its result with either the other input argument (in the dyadic case), or the unmodified input (in the monadic case).